defunkydrummer/auto-text/README.md

 ## Hacking

 - Feel free to improve the encoding detection rules on `encoding.lisp` and send me a PR.

+- There are more features inside the source code that will later be polished, exported, and 'surfaced' to this readme.

 ## Implementations